 BLACK – Generally a deep brown shade derived from clays and mineral deposits high in iron oxide.
 Also lignite, a soft coal containing carbon.
 Charcoal produced from burning wood and grass and ashes of rye grass mixed with buffalo blood.
 Boiled roots of black walnut trees, walnut hulls and sunflower.

 Plains Indian art was created on items such as parfleche, shields and drums.
 These were often abstract images painted with the pigments described above.
 American Indians can be considered the first abstract artists in North America.

-Richard & Associates offers appraisals on Plains Indian art and most other categories of Native American art and artifacts.
+Richard & Associates offers appraisals on Plains Indian art and most other categories of early Native American art and artifacts.
 Please contact me for a free consultation.

 References: Ewers / Grinnel / Torrence